Indigo Roots, the journey...

 Santa Cruz, California (1976-1980)

-In college, first at University of California San Diego, then at UC Santa Cruz around 1976-1980, Dave's personal playing to amuse himself turned into an invitation to play with fellow students and music majors Phil Delancie and Ian Stewart, John Halley and off-campus guitarist Don Vantricht.
-They formed the band "Sweet Release" (among other names) and played at outdoor parties, local bars and events, and opened for Tower of Power at the Spring Fling festival in 1978.
+In college, first at University of California San Diego, then at UC Santa Cruz around 1976-1980, Dave's personal playing to amuse himself turned into an invitation to play with fellow students and music majors Phil Delancie (cousin to actor John de Lancie of Star Trek "Q" fame) and Chris French, Ian Stewart, John Halley and off-campus guitarist Don Vantricht who had played with prominent Santa Cruz area Grateful Dead cover band "Promised Land."
+Together, they formed the band "Sweet Release" (among other names) and played at outdoor parties, local bars and events, and opened for Tower of Power at the Spring Fling festival in 1978.